 - Linkage Simulation breaks down how to simulate linkages using math no more advanced than the Pythagorean Theorem, and provides sample code in Python and Scratch.

-The guys at the Weather Channel's awesome Rockets Are Cool made this video of some of our walkers, which deserves to be on our home page - thank you!
+The guys at the Weather Channel's awesome Rockets Are Cool made this video of some of our walkers - thank you!

 © Ben Vagle, Wade Vagle and DIYwalkers.com, 2016-2019.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s authors and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to DIYwalkers.com with appropriate and specific direction to the original content.